LightBitsLabs/los-csi/docs/src/workload_deployment/helm/workload_examples_deployment_using_helm.md

 	lb-csi-workload-examples > /tmp/filesystem-workload.yaml
 ```

-The chart enable to render multiple workload in the same time using the following command:
+The chart enables rendering multiple workloads at the same time using the following command:

 ```bash
 helm template \